Thursday, November 3, 2011

 How can you do this?

-• For the next three days, you can more or less eat your normal diet, presuming that your normal diet is generally healthy, with a good mix of carbs, proteins, fruits and vegetables.
+• For the first three days, you can more or less eat your normal diet, presuming that your normal diet is generally healthy, with a good mix of carbs, proteins, fruits and vegetables.
 If you don’t have these on hand in your home, go food shopping today.
 If you eat most of your meals out, only visit places where you eat smartly.
 Tell your favorite fast food joint goodbye until after the race.

 Sources: